8 Best Shop Vacs for Woodworking 2023 – Top Picks & Reviews

 |Shop-Vac 5989300 Stainless Steel Wet Dry Vacuum||

-The 8 Best Shop Vacs for Woodworking – Reviews 2021
+The 8 Best Shop Vacs for Woodworking

 1. Vacmaster Wet/Dry Shop Vacuum – Best Overall

 Nothing says “the best” like a vacuum with the word “master” in the title, and the Vacmaster VBV 1210 is the best for good reason.
-Not only is this fantastic model a hard-working shop vac, but it also has the ability to convert to a 210 MPH handheld blower — pretty handy when trying to pile all your dust into a smaller space.
+Not only is this fantastic model a hard-working shop vac, but it also has the ability to convert to a 210 MPH handheld blower—pretty handy when trying to pile all your dust into a smaller space.

-It is a tremendous asset to a large shop with its 19-foot cleaning reach and its powerful 5.0 horsepower (HP) motor will pick up just about anything.
+It is a tremendous asset to a large shop with its 19-foot cleaning reach and its powerful five-horsepower (HP) motor will pick up just about anything.
 And so, you don’t need to lift it to empty it when using the wet vacuum feature, it has an extra-large drain port on the base.
 With integrated accessory storage to round it out, this is one heck of a vacuum.

 As with all things, sometimes you might get a product that fails after continued use.
 It is very rare with this shop vac, but it happens.
 The only big concern we had was the ineffectiveness of Vacmaster’s customer service.
 They don’t have very good warranty support and are hard to get on the phone.
+Overall, we think this is the best shop vac for woodworking we have reviewed this year.

 2. TACKLIFE PVC01A Wet/Dry Vacuum – Best Value

 You will never find a more versatile shop vac for a better price than the TACKLIFE PVC01A.
 It has a massive 5.5 HP motor and 17-foot cleaning range.
-And it has a high-capacity collection tank that can handle up to 5 gallons.
+And it has a high-capacity collection tank that can handle up to five gallons.
 Plus, its four casters will make rolling around your shop a snap.

 Its most unique feature is the four-layer filtration system with safety buoy technology that limits dust particles from escaping the vacuum while sucking.
 Some shop vacs have an exhaust port that allows microbes to escape, this filter system eliminates that.
 One of the best shop vacs for woodworking for the money.